Katharina von Bora: Ancestry

-Katharina von Bora was the daughter to a family of Saxon lesser nobility.
+Katharina von Bora was born to a family of minor Saxon nobility.
 According to common belief, she was born on 29 January 1499 in Lippendorf, but there is no evidence of this in contemporary documents.
 Due to there being multiple branches in her family and the uncertainty of her birth name, there are diverging theories about her place of birth.
 One of them proposes that she was born in Hirschfeld and that her parents were Hans von Bora zu Hirschfeld and his wife, born Anna von Haugwitz.
 It is also possible that Katharina was the daughter of Jan von Bora auf Lippendorf and his wife Margarete, both of whom were only mentioned in 1505.